Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

     .MyWhere(supercomputer => supercomputer.IsValid);
 ```

-Having one item per lines makes it read like an ordered pipeline.
+Having one item per line makes it read like an ordered pipeline.

 ## One at a time

 The ability to handle one at a time is my favourite part of Linq – especially as this applies across the whole enumerable pipeline.
-It means you could be iterating a massive dataset from a database, but your memory consumption is low and stable throughout the whole process because you deal with one record, which is available for garbage collection once you have moved onto the next item.
+It means you could be iterating a massive dataset from a database, but your memory consumption is low and stable throughout the whole process because you deal with one record, which is available for garbage collection once you have moved on to the next item.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2022/01/Linq.png" alt="Diagram shows previous item available for garbage collection, while current item is in memory and future items are not yet loaded into memory" loading="lazy"}
+:figcaption[Memory efficiency]
 :::

 There are a few cases where you might wreck the concept of handling one item at a time.
 The most common is calling `.ToList()` on an `IEnumerable` as this pulls all results into memory.
-Another is using `if (items.Count() > 0)` as this needs to iterate all the items to get you the count; you should use `if (items.Any())`, which will return true as soon as the first item is found (in the worst-case scenario it would take the same amount of time as a count would – but the best case scenario is that it returns on the first item… it just depends on the position of the first matching item in the collection).
+Another is using `if (items.Count() > 0)` as this needs to iterate all the items to get you the count.
+It is better to use `if (items.Any())`, which will return true as soon as the first item is found.
+In the worst-case scenario, it would take the same amount of time as a count – but the best-case scenario is that it returns on the first item.
+It depends on the position of the first matching item in the collection.

 Another one to watch out for is ordering.
 There are special cases here (like Entity Framework as it converts the ordering instruction into SQL, so the database does the work, not your app), but you can’t order the whole collection without looking at all the items.
 If ordering is unavoidable, you should place the ordering after the filtering, but before any paging (skip and take).

 ## Summary

-Linq is super-cool, but don’t fear it because it just a bunch of extension methods.
-The examples above show that they are simple in practice, though the *real* Linq extensions are undoubtedly better-written than these samples.
+Linq is super-cool, but don’t fear it because it is just a bunch of extension methods.
+The examples above show that they are simple in practice, though the *real* Linq extensions are undoubtedly better written than these samples.

-Understanding that we are just dealing with code blows out the mist of wonder and means we can think about Linq in the same way we think about other code.
+Understanding that we are just dealing with code blows out the mist of wonder and means we can think about Linq the same way we think about other code.